ewerspej/epj.RadialDial.Maui/README.md

 * Touch Input
 * Snap value to full integer
-* Adjustable Scale (unit values are currently not featured yet, but the scale steps can be defined)
+* Adjustable Scale (unit labels are currently not featured yet, but the scale steps can be defined)
 * Show/Hide Scale

 ## Preview